Courtesy of: NetCredit

 Generally, the most experienced pilot, the captain, is in command and supervises all other crew members.
 The pilot and the Co-Pilot, often called the first officer, share flying and other duties, such as communicating with air traffic controllers and monitoring the instruments.

-the other pilots by monitoring and operating many of the instruments and systems, making minor inflight repairs, and watching for other
+Some large aircraft have a third pilot, the flight engineer, who assists the other pilots by monitoring and operating many of the instruments and systems, making minor inflight repairs, and watching for other aircraft.
+The flight engineer also assists the pilots with the company-, air traffic control, and cabin crew communications.

-aircraft.
+Some large aircraft have a third pilot, the flight engineer, who assists the other pilots by monitoring and operating many of the instruments and systems, making minor inflight repairs, and watching for other aircraft.
 The flight engineer also assists the pilots with the company-, air traffic control, and cabin crew communications.

-can perform many flight tasks, and virtually all new aircraft now fly with only two pilots, who rely more heavily on computerized controls.”
+New technology can perform many flight tasks, and virtually all new aircraft now fly with only two pilots, who rely more heavily on computerized controls.”

 Before departure, pilots plan their flights carefully.
 They thoroughly check their aircraft to make sure that the engines, controls, instruments, and other systems are functioning properly.
 They also make sure that baggage or cargo has been loaded correctly.
 They confer with flight dispatchers and aviation weather forecasters to find out about weather conditions en route and at their destination.

-formation, they choose a route, altitude, and speed that will provide the safest, most economical, and smoothest flight.
+Based on this information, they choose a route, altitude, and speed that will provide the safest, most economical, and smoothest flight.
 When flying under instrument flight rules — procedures governing the operation of the aircraft when there is poor visibility — the pilot in command, or the company dispatcher, normally files an instrument flight plan with air traffic control so that the flight can be coordinated with other air traffic.

 Take-off and landing are the most difficult parts of the flight, and require close coordination between the pilot and first officer.
 For example, as the plane accelerates for takeoff, the pilot concentrates on the runway while the first officer scans the instrument panel.